-- 57. The Commissioner notes that the taxi and PHV owners would have an expectation that their details, and details about their vehicles will be included in a register, and that this register will be made available by the individual councils for inspection.
-The law requires local authorities to keep and maintain such registers, and to make them available to the public for inspection by members of the public. - 58.
+- 56. included in a register, and that this register will be made available by the individual councils for inspection.
+The law requires local authorities to keep and maintain such registers, and to make them available to the public for inspection by members of the public. - 57.
 Having said this, the Commissioner notes that VRM data is not required to be published in the register by either the Town and Police Clauses Act 1847 or the Local Government (Miscellaneous Provisions) Act 1976.
-The licence numbers it refers to relate to the licenced taxi or PHV driver numbers, an identifier provided by the council which is displayed inside all such vehicles. - 59.
+The licence numbers it refers to relate to the licenced taxi or PHV driver numbers, an identifier provided by the council which is displayed inside all such vehicles. - 58.
 Publication by the internet provides a much wider scope to access the information than publication via public inspection.
 Local authorities are not required to publish their registers online by the legislation.
-They are only required to maintain the register and make it available for public inspection. - 60.
+They are only required to maintain the register and make it available for public inspection. - 59.
 In essence therefore, the council is not under a duty to publish VRM data in its register, and it is not required to publish its register online.
-Those that do so publish this information based on choice rather than legal necessity. - 61.
-In a monetary penalty notice issued by the Commissioner against Basildon Council in 2017, at para 28(c), the Commissioner noted that:

-"In any event, disclosure on a website is materially different to the right of inspection.
+Those that do so publish this information based on choice rather than legal necessity. - 60.
+In a monetary penalty notice issued by the Commissioner against Basildon Council in 2017, at para 28(c), the Commissioner noted that: - "In any event, disclosure on a website is materially different to the right of inspection.
 Even on Basildon's legal analysis, it chose to make its planning register available online.
-That choice cannot override individual's rights under the DPA, Directive 95/46 or Article 8 ECHR.7"
+That choice cannot override individual's rights under the DPA, Directive 95/46 or Article 8 ECHR.7" - 61.
+Individuals who complete the taxi registration application form would not expect that their details would subsequently be published in such a wide a manner on the internet unless the council informed them that this would be the case, or unless the council's publication of the register on the internet was already in place and widely known about. - 62.
+Even where the latter is the case, the Commissioner would expect authorities to provide a privacy notice to applicants which makes it explicitly clear that details from the registers will be published via the internet, and provide further information on the information which would be published.
+Prospective applicants will then be fully aware of the likelihood that information about them or about their vehicles will be published in this manner.